profcorey/cascade/README.md

 Cascade will address the need to cost effectively host contact centers.
 Features will include Chat, APIs, etc.
 The only limits are available and provisioned hardware.
 Customer engagement is a high priority for delivering quality customer experiences by using cascade.
-Data metrics will be logged and analyzed for ensuring auditing and reporting
+Data metrics will be logged and analyzed for ensuring auditing and reporting.

+Use Cases

+1. Startup Company

+2. Small Nonprofit Organization

+3. Medium Company